wilsonliaows/docs/on-prem/profile.md

   classpath: /opt/workato-agent/jdbc
 ```

-## On-premise files connection profile
+## On-premises files connection profile
-Working with on-premise files requires you to define a file system profile in the `files` section.
+Working with on-premises files requires you to define a file system profile in the `files` section.
 You need to specify the base folder for file access as it will be used for resolving relative paths.
 A folder named `HR` in the `C:/Documents/` directory will be configured like this:

 ```YAML